 Gamepad Gameplay for the Atari 7800!

-Plug your Sega Genesis or compatible controller into the Seagull 78, then plug the 28" (0.7m) factory molded game cord into your Atari 7800 console.
+Simply plug your Sega Genesis or compatible controller into the Seagull 78, then plug the included 6' (1.8m) factory molded game cord into your Atari 7800 console.
 Buttons "B" and "C" on your Sega controller provide authentic two-button gameplay control on all Atari 7800 games.
 No other buttons are utilized on the controller while using the Seagull 78 adapter.

 Note: This product is an adapter only!
 You must provide the Sega Genesis compatible controller!